platehub/platehub.github.io/docs/getting-started.md

 Each web page with a URL within a Plate site is a post, consisting of a [post type](/docs/content-types#about-content-types) and corresponding content fields.
 The post is the top level container for Plate's frontend editor, which is loaded in with the tag [`content_for post`](https://platehub.github.io/docs/templating-reference/tags#content_for), which in turn loads in the rest of the layout scaffold.
 Starting with:

 #### Sections
 Sections are meant to divide the post in (fullwidth) page sections.
 Each section can have it's own [template](/docs/theme-files#theme-templates), if needed.
 This way you can have a section with a background image, and a section with extra top and bottom padding, for example.
 This makes Plate sites compatible with modern web design.
 It also makes creating one-page site possible.
+Sections consist of:

 #### Rows
 Rows are ordered vertically within a section, and can be reordered by the user.